GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- Yes!
+- Yes, I do!
 Use "Dynamic data"!
 - Double-click on the Name element and select `.... . edit me...
 Click on the `...edit me...` and you will see a button `Insert dynamic data`, click on it.

 ![w:700px](images/2021-11-10-22-06-51.png)